APARNA2109/Enterprise-Knowledge-Base-Search-and-Query-with-Azure-OpenAI-and-Azure-AISearch/Exercise 1.md

         - As soon as a new file is added to the specified Azure Storage container, the function is activated.
         - This function then initiates the document extraction process using Document intelligence.

     - **BatchPushResults**: Once the paragraphs are extracted from the document, this Azure Function is triggered.
-This function handles two important tasks:
+This function handles two tasks:

         - If required, it translates the extracted text using Azure Translator.
         - It then converts the processed text into embeddings using Azure OpenAI Service.